Understand what you need to do before graduation or if you need to leave school, even temporarily.

 If you have a past-due balance on your student account for more than 30 days, your account may be sent to an outside agency.
 You may be reported to credit bureau agencies and may be responsible for any collection fees, including reasonable attorney’s fees that we incur in such collection efforts.
 We don’t want this to happen, so please reach out and we will do our best to help.

 If you leave school for any reason (medical withdrawal, leave of absence, required withdrawal, etc.), even if you plan to return to MIT, you are still responsible for paying the full amount due on your account.
-You can choose to make payment arrangements with the Assistant Director for Student Account Collection.
+You can choose to make payment arrangements with the Assistant Director for Student Account Collections.

 You will also not be able to re-enroll or register for classes until you have paid the balance due on your account.